Placemaking at Work: Creating Meaningful and Sustainable Workplaces in the Age of Remote Work

 URL: https://www.wiley.com/

-designing containers to curating the relational and social rituals inside distributed spatial networks.
+architect’s mandate: from designing isolated physical containers to curating the complex social rituals

 2. Tuan, Y.-F. (1977).
 Space and place: The perspective of experience.
 University of